 Meadowsweet blossom makes a divine marzipan-flavoured syrup.
 These syrups can be drunk diluted, used in baking, or added to alcohol to make great cocktails.

 In the eternal quest for ethical decadence, we have been making vodka infusions and liqueurs.
 (A liqueur is a sweetened infusion.)

 Why vodka rather than other spirits?
 Because its neutrality lends itself to experimenting with flavours and a London-produced organic brand is available.

 Some of these need a long time to mature.
-I’ve got green walnuts sitting in vodka in a cupboard but it’s supposed to take at least a year to be at its best!
+I’ve got green walnuts sitting in vodka in a cupboard but it’s supposed to take 5 years to be at its best!

 To save us the headache of working out how to shop ethically, the excellent ‘Ethical Consumer Research Association‘ has researched different brands of vodka.
-Their free report is here: www.EthicalConsumer.org/BuyersGuides/drink/vodka (In case you’re interested, I buy UK5 Organic Vodka because it scores highly and is reasonably priced.
-I buy it from Abel and Cole for less than £16 per bottle.
-Of course you can buy whatever you like!)
+Their free report is here: www.EthicalConsumer.org/BuyersGuides/drink/vodka (In case you’re interested, I buy UK5 Organic Vodka because it scores highly and is reasonably priced.)

 The Ethical Consumer report on sugar is here: www.EthicalConsumer.org/BuyersGuides/food/sugar.
-I buy Equal Exchange organic raw cane sugar which works out about £4 /kg.
+I buy Equal Exchange organic raw cane sugar.

 But remember, people’s tastes differ, and however weird a concoction you come up with, someone somewhere will like it.
 However safe, someone will dislike it…